rexwang/interview/api.md

 The usefulness of using jQuery to make JSONP requests, is that jQuery does alllllllll of the work for you in the background.

 jQuery requires (by default), for you to include &callback=? in the URL of your AJAX request. jQuery will take the success function you specify, assign it a unique name and publish it in the global scope.
 It will then replace the **?** in **&callback=?** with the name it's just assigned the function.

+### JSON vs XML
+JSON Pro:
+  1. Simple syntax, which results in less 'markup' overhead compared to XML.
+  2. Easy to use with JavaScript as the markup is a subset of Javascript object literal notation and has the same datatype as Javascript.

+JSON Con:
+  1. Only a handful of different datatypes are supported.

+XML Pro:
+  1. XPath/XQuery for extracting information (which makes getting information in deeply nested structures much easier than with JSON).
+  2. XSLT for transformation into different output formats.
+  3. XML Schema for datatype, structure validation.
+Makes it possible to create new datatypes.

+XML Con:
+  1. It's wordy compared to JSON(result in more data for the same amount of infomation).